Boolean-Autocrat/django-amzn-clone/README.md

 ## Features

 - User Authentication
+- Product Listings
+- Product Search (by Category and Product Name)
-- Product Listing
+- Product Filter by Category
-- Product Detail
+- Product Detail Pages
-- Cart
+- Cart (with dynamic quantity update and delete)
-- Admin Panel
+- Admin Panel (for adding products and categories)
-- Checkout
+- Checkout (with subtotal)

 ## Installation